The Best Reboots & Remakes

 The Magnificent Seven (1960)

-Not technically a remake, but more of a cultural reinvention and genre shift, the original Magnificent Seven is a solid adaptation of Akira Kurosawa's The Seven Samurai (1954).
+Not technically a remake, but more of a cultural adaptation and genre shift, the original Magnificent Seven is a solid adaptation of Akira Kurosawa's The Seven Samurai (1954).
 I am a huge fan of both versions and highly encourage you to go watch Kurosawa's original.
 It's that good, maybe even better than its Western counterpart.

 The Departed (2006)